sue-wallace/r-markdown-multiple-reports/README.md

 The Markdown script will be called for each unique person in the data to create a personalised letter for every row.

-Using athlete data from Kaggle a personlaised letter will be created for anyone that was awarded a medal in the 2008 Beijing Olympics.
+Using athlete data from Kaggle a personalised letter will be created for anyone that was awarded a medal in the 2008 Beijing Olympics.

 ## Getting Started